 Recycled plastic consists of used plastic bottles, bags, and other plastic packaging materials.

 The Corporate Green Energy Program

-An ongoing concept introduced by Aramco under the Corporate Green Energy Program was at this time looking to transform local waste plastic into a resource to be used for road construction following the successful pilot at Hawiyah carried out by the Consulting Services Department (CSD) in 2019, where imported recycled plastic was employed.
-The innovative concept is to turn local waste plastic into a form of asphalt — recycled plastic asphalt — for use in the Kingdom’s road pavement construction and maintenance.
+An ongoing concept introduced by Aramco under the Corporate Green Energy Program was looking to transform local waste plastic into a resource to be used for road construction following a successful pilot project carried out in Hawiyah by the Consulting Services Department (CSD) in 2019,.
+In that project, imported recycled plastic was employed using the innovative concept to turn local waste plastic into a form of asphalt — recycled plastic asphalt — for use in the Kingdom’s road pavement construction and maintenance.